 3. Lessee's revenue and expenses related to leasing activities

-First quarter First quarter
+For the three-month periods

+ended March 31

-of 2023 of 2022
+2024 2023

 The expenses relating to variable lease

 payments not included in the measurement

-of lease liabilities \$5,382 \$3,781
+of lease liabilities \$5,504 \$5,382

 4. Cash outflow relating to leasing activities